RomuloOliveira94/Romin-Asks/README.md

 Node.js application, for questions and answers.

-In this aplication i use, node.js with express framework, ejs and sequilize with mysql for data base.
+In this applicative i use, node.js with express framework, ejs and sequilize with mysql for data base.